willgleich/gleich.tech/src/public/blog_docs/blog2.md

 I tried to deviate as little as possible, both to create a targeted blog post, as well as emphasize the most important part of designing a new system: continuous improvement
 When I created my initial architecture flow I had limited knowledge of how these integrations would work.
 I had an idea, but I didn't know exactly how the pieces fit together.
 This is shown by the two changes I had made:

-    * Scraping serverless in favor of google functions deploy
+* Scrapping serverless in favor of google functions deploy
-    * Scraping HTTP trigger in favor of PubSub Trigger
+* Scrapping HTTP trigger in favor of PubSub Trigger
 * Utilizing a redirect instead of direct DNS update Now that we have a MVP created, its time to dive in a few improvements identified.
 First and foremost, the 15 minute fail over time is **unacceptable.**
 Here is the current status of the architecture:
 <img src="images/blog/gleich-tech-switch_2.png" class="img-fluid">